Jim Bolger

-Bolger was born to an Irish immigrant family in Ōpunake, Taranaki.
-Before entering politics, he farmed in the Waikato area and was involved in Federated Farmers, a nationwide agricultural association.
+Bolger was born in Ōpunake, Taranaki, to Irish immigrants.
+Before entering politics, he farmed in Waikato, and was involved in Federated Farmers—a nationwide agricultural association.
 Bolger won election to Parliament in 1972, and subsequently served in several portfolios in the Third National Government.
 Following one unsuccessful bid for the party leadership in 1984, Bolger was elected as National Party leader in 1986.
 He served as Leader of the Opposition from 1986 to 1990.